 Sedimentary basins along the continental margin (offshore) have formed in response to subsidence in the outer continental margin crust.
 Outer margin subsidence resulted from (1) the extension and thinning of the crust during early Mesozoic rifting followed by thermal contraction as the lithosphere cooled, and (2) from sediment loading on the lithosphere.
 The outer margin sediment basins formed on this transitional crust.
 Toward the continent, continental crust was less altered and thicker.
 This portion of the margin subsided at a slower rate than the outer margin.
 Because of the differing rates and total amount of subsidence, a hinge zone developed all along the continental margin.
-Seaward of the hinge zone the crust is rift-stage continental crust.
-The crust here has subsided to greater depths.
-This is also the location of the outer margin basins.
-Landward of the hinge zone, the crust is the thicker, unaltered crust.
-The depth to crust in this region is significantly shallower with a corresponding thinner veneer of post-rift sediments.
+Seaward of the hinge zone the crust is rift-stage continental crust in this region is significantly shallower with a corresponding thinner veneer of post-rift sediments.
 The Atlantic Coastal Plain is located landward of the hinge zone and has been affected by the outer margin subsidence.